Celery

 Historical Uses

-Celery (Apium graveolens) has been used since ancient times in traditional medicine across many cultures, particularly in Egypt, Greece, and China.
+Celery has been used since ancient times in traditional medicine across many cultures, particularly in Egypt, Greece, and China.
 Historically, celery was valued for its diuretic, anti-inflammatory, and digestive properties.
 It was used to treat ailments like high blood pressure, joint pain, and poor digestion.

 Modern Clinical Uses